 All claims for benefits must be filed within certain time limits.
 Medical claims must be filed within two years of the date of service.
 The amount of time Aetna will take to make a decision on a claim will depend on the type of claim.
-Claims are processed and applied towards deductibles when appropriate in the order in which they are received from providers.
-Please note that this can differ from the order of the date of services.
+Claims are processed and applied toward deductibles when appropriate in the order in which they are received from providers.
+Note: This can differ from the order of the date of services.

 1 The time period allowed to make a decision is suspended pending receipt of additional information.

 Contact your medical plan Claims Administrator to obtain a claims appeal form.
 For claims regarding eligibility or enrollment in a plan, call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.

 The form explains how and when to file a claim.